Travimadox/STM32SESNSEHAT/README.md

 ## Customization

 The Imperium Environmental Monitoring HAT is easily programmable, allowing the end user to add extra functionality to suit their specific needs.
-The provided library includes examples of how to use the sensor data to control external devices.
+The provided libraries in the firmware folder includes examples of how to use the sensors.

 ## Cost